 You may like to try out some of these useful Exploit commands :

 keytool -genkey -v -keystore my-release-key.Keystore -alias alias_name -keyalg RSA -keysize 2048 -validity 10000

 jarsigner -verbose -sigalg SHA1withRSA -digestalg SHA1 -keystore my-release-key.Keystore APPNAME.apk aliasname

 jarsigner -verify -verbose -certs APPNAME.apk

 Zipalign (Does not come pre-installed in Kali Linux)

 zipalign -v 4 APPNAME.apk NEWAPPNAME.apk

-Alternatively if you prefer to sign your .apk file direct from your Android device you can sign your .apk files with ZipSigner an Android app that signs update.zip files, APK, or JAR files using your own private keys or one of the four built-in certificates (media, platform, shared, testkey).
+Alternatively, if you prefer to sign your .apk file directly from your Android device you can sign your .apk files with ZipSigner an Android app that signs update.zip files, APK, or JAR files using your own private keys or one of the four built-in certificates (media, platform, shared, testkey).
 All output are automatically zip-aligned.
 ZipSigner is an app combination of jarsigner, signapk, keytool, and zipalign.

-We have now came to the end of this tutorial enjoy please consider sharing this tutorial with your friends and on social media.
+We have now come to the end of this tutorial enjoy please consider sharing this tutorial with your friends and on social media.